 Application Criteria and Procedures

 To apply, a bachelor’s degree in music or its equivalent must be on hand or anticipated within the year.
-For the first time the scholarship is offered the applicant should come from a group that is historically underrepresented in the profession, identified according to the United States Labor Department's Executive Order 11246 as African American or Black, Asian, American Indian or Alaskan Native, Hispanic or Latino, Native Hawaiian or other Pacific Islander.
+For the first time the scholarship is offered the applicant should come from a group that is historically underrepresented in the profession, identified according to the Code of Federal Regulations for the United States Department Labor as Black [or African American], Asian, American Indian or Alaskan Native, Hispanic [or Latino], Native Hawaiian or other Pacific Islander.

 The award is contingent upon enrollment in a master’s degree program with an emphasis in library or information science at an ALA-accredited college or university and maintenance of good standing, including a GPA of at least 3.0.
 Funds should be used exclusively for qualified educational expenses (such as tuition and fees, books, supplies, and equipment that are required for coursework in the master’s of library science program).